top of page

 Available On: PlayStation 5, Xbox Series X|S, and PC

-Reviewed On: PlayStation 5
+Reviewed Console: PlayStation 5

 THE DEAD IS RISING!

-It’s been a magical September for remasters, with the cult classic Lollipop Chainsaw as the appetizer before Dead Rising acted as the desert.
+It’s been a magical September for remasters, with the cult classic Lollipop Chainsaw as the appetizer before Dead Rising acted as the dessert.
 Unlike the former game, however, we’re going to get a little something, something extra because it comes with upgraded visuals, quality-of-life features, and a fresh voice cast.
 Yes, it’s basically a remake but I guess Capcom wanted to be different, referring to it as a Deluxe Remaster.
 With these changes, it’s fair to be concerned over if there’s censorship.
 Quite frankly, it’s as horny as it was back in 2006.
 I mean, ten minutes into my session and I’ve already seen two shots of ass.
 A lot of the perversion is intact but is the fun?

 Dead Rising has this rabid fan base that has been shouting for a revival.
 Sadly, with the shuttering of the studio in charge of development, that seemed like a pipe dream.
 Then a PlayStation Showcase took place, blindsiding everyone.
 A franchise that has sold 16 million copies to date has risen and I smell another mil or three.